 - Save time managing customer conversations from online store chat and social media, all within one app

 - Send products and discounts from your Shopify store directly inside chats with just a few taps, turning conversations into checkouts

 - Know when customers add or remove items from their shopping cart

 - Assign chats to your staff and team to scale customer conversations

 It also connects with popular messaging platforms like Messenger and Apple Business Chat, so you can help more people, in less time, on their preferred channel.

 Shopify Email is the email marketing app made for ecommerce stores.
-You can easily design emails in minutes with a drag-and-drop editor, creating beautiful, branded emails you can send to your list.
+You can easily design emails in minutes with a drag-and-drop editor, creating beautiful, branded emails to send to your list.
 No coding experience required.

 The best part?
 You can manage all campaigns in your Shopify admin.
 Shopify email also lets you:

 - Choose from a growing collection of templates, like product collections, sales, restock, newsletters, holidays, events, and more